 July 20, Garden City, NY

 From 1961 to 1972, Long Island’s Grumman employees designed, assembled and tested the Apollo lunar models that successfully landed 12 men on the moon.
 This summer, celebrate those heroes with curated galleries, astronaut meet-and-greets, music and games.
-Take part in special events at the Cradle of Aviation Museum on July 20, the 50th anniversary of the first moon landing.
+Take part in special Apollo 50th anniversary events at the Cradle of Aviation Museum on July 20, to commemorate the first moon landing.

 For queer travelers, the name Fire Island conjures lazy days on the beach, fierce drag queens at night, packed afternoon tea dances and exclusive house parties.
-The Pines and Cherry Grove remain the two gayest ’hoods, but with 32 miles of gorgeous coastline, the entire island is a beautiful, car-free break from the City.
+The Pines and Cherry Grove remain the two gayest ’hoods, but with 32 miles of gorgeous coastline, the entire island is a beautiful, car-free break from the City and is accessible via the Fire Island ferry leaving from Sayville.
 For the hikers and nature lovers out there, two national parks are worth the day trip.
 Enjoy the strange beauty of the Sunken Forest as well as the salt-marsh sunsets at Watch Hill, which has a campground for overnight stays.

 Gold Coast Mansions